theuppercaseguy/FYP--Risc-V-32-bit-Matrix-Mac/README.md

       <td>RISC-V's open-source nature encourages innovation and allows researchers and developers to create custom extensions and accelerators for specialized tasks.
 Your project's introduction of an additional instruction set for matrix multiplication exemplifies the extensibility of RISC-V, showcasing how the architecture can be tailored to meet specific performance demands.</td>
     </tr>
   </table>
-  <p>The simplicity and regularity of the RISC-V ISA design make it easier to implement hardware and software tools, reducing the barriers to entry for developing RISC-V-based processors and software ecosystems.
-This openness and flexibility have led to the rapid growth of the RISC-V ecosystem, making it an attractive choice for a wide range of applications, from embedded systems to high-performance computing.</p>

 </body>
 </html>